 With some credit courses, you may be eligible to sit for an industry certification exam, such as a drone certification, or a computer certification such as Microsoft certification.
 With these courses, you do not need to complete the College degree or certificate to be eligible to sit for the industry certification exam.

 Non-credit courses are often called continuing education courses.
-At Cecil College, the Career and Community Education division offers students non-credit learning opportunities.
+At Cecil College, the Continuing Education and Workforce Development division offers students non-credit learning opportunities.
 Students often take non-credit courses to gain job skills in a field that may not require a college degree or credit certificate.
 Some non-credit students seek to gain supplemental training to enhance workforce skills.
 Some students take non-credit courses for personal enrichment.
 Most non-credit courses are not credit-bearing and cannot supplement a college degree or credit certificate.
 However, some non-credit programs may award continuing education units, industry certifications, or continuing education certificates for job advancement or professional development.
 Students can earn nationally recognized designations and be eligible for licenses from programs such as HVAC/R, Welding, and CDL Training

 An example of a non-credit program is the National Center for Construction Education & Research (NCCER) HVAC/R opportunity.
 Students will earn a Certificate of Completion for NCCER HVAC – Level 1, an NCCER wallet card, and have their credentials entered in the NCCER Registry.
 Students will also have the opportunity to take the nationally recognized EPA608 Certification exam.
 These non-credit, non-degree programs provide students with nationally recognized credentials that help them get a job with strong wages.

 Some students are interested in upskilling, such as an employed student taking a computer course to increase their computer proficiency for a new position